Family Food Patch

 Are you interested in learning about delicious healthy eating and fun ways to get children active?

-Family Food Patch runs a FREE training program to help with practical ideas, resources and support for you to share with your family and wider community!
+Family Food Patch runs a FREE training program to help with practical ideas, great resources and support for you to share with your family and wider community!
+It's fun, informal and interactive.

-Our next training will be in Scottsdale at the Dorset Community House and then Term 4 in the south of Tasmania (venue and location TBC).
+Our next training will be in Ravenswood at the Child and Family Centre and then Term 4 (venue and location TBC).

 Limited spaces available, so registration in advance is essential